 Bloomfield is a founding member of the bipartisan, national No Labels movement, supported California’s Nonpartisan Open Primary, and has waged an independent campaign that has a very real chance to win in November.

 The Santa Barbara Independent gives a very fair profile of both candidates.
-The race between Abel Maldonado and Lois Capps is one of those that simply could not have happened but for California’s new Open Primary.
+The race between Abel Maldonado and Lois Capps is one of those that simply could not have happen but for California’s new Open Primary.